 Run prepared Cypher statements

 Just like we have SQL injection in relational databases, we can also have Cypher injection in graph databases.
 This is when a user can manipulate the query to execute arbitrary code that can threaten the integrity of the data.
-As a best practice, it’s generally to provide parameters to your Cypher queries instead of using string literals in your code.
+As a best practice, it’s generally a good idea to provide parameters to your Cypher queries instead of using string literals in your code.

 This section shows to run prepared Cypher statements with parameters while working with a client API in Kùzu.